Strange Tales from a Chinese Studio: German

 Martin Buber made the first German translation of the work, included within his Chinesische Geister- und Liebesgeschichten.
 Buber had assistance from a person named Wang Jingdao.
 Buber stated in the preface of his translation that his translation had portions previously untranslated in Giles work because Giles, according to the "English custom", had "omitted or paraphrased all passages which seemed to him indecorous".
 The Chinesische Geister- und Liebesgeschichten was translated into English by Alex Page, published in 1991 by the Humanities Press.

 Other translations

+Ishikawa Masamochi published Japanese translations of fourteen stories from Liaozhai zhiyi in the late 1820s.
+The first modern Japanese translation of a selection of stories was published in 1906 and included 46 tales.
+A complete Japanese translation, by Shibata Tenma, was begun in the 1930s but not completed until the 1950s.

 Vasily Mikhaylovich Alekseyev published an acclaimed translation of Pu Songling's stories in Russian in two volumes, Fox's Wiles (1922) and The Wizard Monks (1923).
 It has been cited as the most accomplished translation of the book into a foreign language.
 The book was translated into Manchu as Sonjofi ubaliyambuha Liyoo jai jy i bithe.
 Lodovico Nicola di Giura (1868–1947) produced a complete Italian translation of the 1766 edition.

+In France, a complete French translation is also available : "Chroniques de l'étrange", translated by André Lévy, Ed.
+Philippe Picquier, coll. « Dix mille feuilles », 2 vol., 2005, 2016 pages.